 The unmarried children of a U.S. citizen, so long as they are under the age of 21, are eligible for U.S. green cards (lawful permanent residence).
-They are what’s called "immediate relatives," meaning that they face no annual limits on the number of visas (green cards) given out in their category.
+They are what's called "immediate relatives," meaning that they face no annual limits on the number of visas (green cards) given out in their category.
 They can receive a green card just as soon as they can get through the application process.

 Another thing worth checking on: If you were a U.S. citizen when your child was born, your child may have already become a citizen, automatically.

-Stepparents and stepchildren qualify as immediate relatives if the marriage creating the parent/child relationship took place before the child’s 18th birthday.
-So, for example, if you are a U.S. citizen who married a foreign-born person, and are applying for a green card for your spouse, you could, so long as you got married before the children turned 18, apply for green cards for them at the same time.
-(It doesn’t matter if they turn 18 before the application process is done.)
+Stepparents and stepchildren qualify as immediate relatives if the marriage creating the parent/child relationship took place before the child's 18th birthday.
+So, for example, if you are a U.S. citizen who married a foreign-born person, and you are applying for a green card for your spouse, you could, so long as you got married before the children turned 18, apply for green cards for them at the same time.
+(It doesn't matter if they turn 18 before the application process is done.)

 If you are the U.S. citizen parent wishing to sponsor a family member to immigrate, it will be up to you to take the first step in the process.
 This is to prepare and file Form I-130, issued by U.S. Citizenship and Immigration Services (USCIS).

 It's important to realize that every child of a U.S. citizen needs a separate I-130 filled out for him or her.
 You can't combine children on one form, and you can't (if you're also petitioning for a spouse), list them as children and except them to be included automatically as "derivatives."
 Through a quirk in the law, petitioners with green cards who apply for their spouse and children can do it all with one I-130, but you, as a U.S. citizen petitioner, cannot.

 You'll need to pay a nonrefundable fee along with Form I-130.